Oakland's Van Allen House, New Jersey

 Learn how the Dutch settlers found out about local sources of iron-ore from the Lenapes back in the 1690's.
 After the British made the Dutch leave New Amsterdam (New York City), they continued to thrive up in Albany and throughout NY State.
 NY governor Pieter Schuyler's son Arendt became friendly with local native tribes, and convinced them to show him hematite sources in the Ramapo Mtns. from Pompton Plains up to Sloatsburg and beyond.
 Sloatsburg is dutch for "borough of furnace smoke-stacks."
 Pompton Lakes still has the remains of a colonial era stone iron ore furnace in the woods near the lake.
 A lot of Dutch settlers were very busy making charcoal, building forges and furnances, and creating large quantities of pig iron starting at 1695.
 The women were busy tending the farms and young families.
 Want to learn more?
 Come visit us at the next open house.
 Watch for open-house signs in front of the Van Allen House, usually 3rd Sunday of the month.

-Also visit the EVENTS page for details of our 2018 open-houses and events at the Van Allen House in Oakland.
+Also visit the EVENTS page for details of our 2018 open-house on Nov.
+18th at 1 PM and events at the Van Allen House in Oakland.

 VOLUNTEERS NEEDED: at the Van Allen House to continue working on the indexing for photos and documents there.
 And turning to Spring, hopefully! - we will need volunteers to work on the yard, planting, and sprucing up the property in general.
 Please call 201-337-9652 for more info or to confirm your attendance.
 For your convenience, you may also use the Contact Us page to let us know you're interested!